 The Small Business Administration, unfortunately, does not provide extensive written guidance regarding how a length of time in business waiver request should be written.

-The five waiver criteria—as specifically stated by the SBA, using their language—are as follows:
+The five waiver criteria—as specifically stated by the SBA, using their own language—are as follows:

 According to the SBA, a length of time in business waiver request can only be granted to a firm in which "the individual or individuals upon whom eligibility is based have substantial business management experience."

-In other words, the socially and economically disadvantaged owner or owners of the firm must possess substantial business management experience, both in their current role as a business owner and in prior jobs or leadership roles (such as during a stint in the military, clergy, a trade group, an academic institution, a non-profit group, or other organization.)
+In other words, the socially and economically disadvantaged owner or owners of the firm must possess substantial business management experience, both in their current role as a business owner, as well as in prior jobs or leadership roles (such as during a stint in the military, clergy, a trade group, an academic institution, a non-profit group or another organization.)

 The SBA does not quantify what it means by "substantial”.
-We have found that a good general rule of thumb is: the more detailed information you can provide to the SBA to prove the disadvantaged owner's management expertise, the better.
+We have found that a good general rule of thumb is that the more detailed information you can provide to the SBA to prove the disadvantaged owner's management expertise, the better.

-Many of the waiver requests typically provide about 1.5 pages or more of detail about management experience.
+Many of the waiver requests typically provide about one and a half pages or more of detail about management experience.

-In your waiver request document, address each of the following business management topics to prove to the SBA that each disadvantaged owner (or multiple owners) is completely capable of successfully running and growing the business over the long term:
+In your waiver request document, address each of the following business management topics to prove to the SBA that each disadvantaged owner (or owner) is completely capable of successfully running and growing the business over the long term:

-- Current Responsibilities: Discuss or list all of the current business management functions and responsibilities handled by each disadvantaged owner at the company.
+Current Responsibilities: Discuss or list all of the current business management functions and responsibilities handled by each disadvantaged owner of the company.

-- Past Experience: Discuss all relevant past experience in management stemming from previous employment, activity within the military, and/or involvement in other leadership organizations (such as the clergy, non-profit charities, or industry trade groups, among others.)
+Past Experience: Discuss all relevant experience in management stemming from previous employment, activity within the military and/or involvement in other leadership organizations (such as the clergy, non-profit charities or industry trade groups, among others.)

-- Professional Certifications: List any relevant professional certifications you have attained in your career and explain how possession of each certification makes you a skilled, educated business owner.
-(You should also provide the SBA with detail on when each certification was achieved and which institution granted you each certification.)
+Professional Certifications: List any relevant professional certifications you have attained in your career and explain how possession of each certification makes you a more skilled, educated business owner.
+You should also provide the SBA with detail on when and where each certification was earned.

-- Specific Project Experience: Have you ever managed an extremely large, complicated, or highly technical project?
-Provide a paragraph or two about the challenges you faced during the project and detail the tools, techniques, and/or strategies you used to overcome each challenge.
-Even if you experienced a failure along the way, you learned valuable lessons from the experience that made you a stronger, more effective manager.
+Specific Project Experience: Have you ever managed an extremely large, complicated or highly technical project?
+Provide a paragraph or two about the challenges you faced during the project and detail the tools, techniques and/or strategies you used to overcome each challenge.
+Even if you experienced a failure or struggles along the way, you learned valuable lessons from the experience that made you a stronger, more effective manager.
 If you feel comfortable doing so, take a negative project management experience and describe to the SBA how this negative experience taught you more about how to successfully manage and operate a business.

-- As proof of your abilities, include any relevant attachments such as a detailed chronological resume; copies of any training certificates, professional licenses, or other documents evidencing your past performance; reference letters from happy clients that specifically reference you by name; copies of positive performance reviews from past jobs; copies of any awards or commendations you achieved; copies of articles or studies you have published; or any other documentation evidence that illustrates your business management acumen.
+As proof of your abilities, include any relevant attachments such as a detailed chronological resume; copies of any training certificates, professional licenses or other documents evidencing your past performance; reference letters from happy clients that specifically refer to you by name; copies of positive performance reviews from past jobs; copies of any awards or commendations you received; copies of articles or studies you have published; or any other documentation that illustrates your business management acumen.

-- Many hardworking business owners are modest and often embarrassed about "selling themselves," but in this case, that is exactly what the SBA is looking for: you need to "sell yourself" to the SBA and provide them with convincing evidence that you are an excellent business manager, despite any adversity you might have faced.
-Even if your business is very small or has experienced difficulty growing, the SBA still wants to hear that you are managing the business in a logical and competent way and that the business is in your control.
+Many hardworking business owners are modest and often embarrassed about "selling themselves," but in this case that is exactly what they are looking for.
+You need to "sell yourself" to the SBA and provide them with convincing evidence that you are an excellent business manager, despite any adversity you might have faced.
+Even if your business is very small or has experienced difficulty growing, the SBA still wants to hear that you are managing the business in a logical and competent way, and that the business is under control.
 In other words, the SBA wants to know that an experienced captain is steering the ship and setting its course.

 According to the SBA, "The applicant firm must demonstrate the technical experience to carry out its business plan with a substantial likelihood for success."

-In other words, the SBA wants to ensure you and your employees possess the skills and abilities required to succeed within your primary industry.
+In other words, the SBA wants to ensure you and your employees possess the necessary skills and abilities to succeed within your primary industry.

 For example, if you operate a construction company, the SBA will want you to prove in your waiver request that you have performed successfully on past construction contracts, acquired the necessary professional and occupational licenses to operate legally in your state, and accumulated the technical know-how required to succeed on future construction contracts.
 Aim to write a page or more describing how you and your company are technically adept.
 This section of your waiver request (which typically can range from 1 to 3 pages in length) should address the following topics:

-- Advanced Degrees: If company owners, officers, directors, or key managers have successfully completed their associate's degrees, bachelors' degrees, master's degrees, or doctorates, be sure to mention these achievements in this section of the waiver request.
+Advanced Degrees: If company owners, officers, directors or key managers have successfully completed their associate's degrees, bachelors' degrees, master's degrees or doctorates.
+Be sure to mention these achievements in this section of the waiver request.
 (If a degree is from a dramatically different and unrelated field—e.g., a construction worker with a culinary arts degree—you can still name the category of degree attained—e.g., associate's degree— without naming the field in which it was earned).
-10

-- Other Training and Schooling: If company owners, officers, directors, or key managers have successfully completed any technical or professional courses, training sessions, or continuing education credits at seminars, list these credentials in this section of the waiver request also.
+10 Other Training and Schooling: If company owners, officers, directors or key managers have successfully completed any technical or professional courses, training sessions, or continuing education credits or seminars, list these credentials in this section of the waiver request as well.

 According to the SBA, to be admitted into the 8(a) program early, "the applicant firm must have adequate capital to sustain its operations and carry out its business plan."

 Although the 8(a) Business Development Program is intended to assist socially and economically disadvantaged individuals who have diminished financial resources as compared to advantaged business owners, an applicant firm must nonetheless demonstrate to the SBA in its waiver request document that it possesses sufficient access to capital and credit to maintain its business operations.
 In other words, the SBA wants to know that your company has enough cash and credit available to survive for a long period of time.
-The SBA does not want to admit unstable, badly managed, or collapsing companies into the 8(a) program, so even if your company is a small micro-business that transacts less than $100,000 of business per year, you still want to prove to the SBA that you have enough capital, cash and credit to remain stable.
+The SBA does not want to admit unstable, badly managed or collapsing companies into the 8(a) program.
+Even if your company is a small micro-business with transactions of less than $100,000 of business per year, you still want to prove to the SBA that you have enough capital, cash and credit to remain stable.

 Cash flow is often the most difficult management challenge for any small business owner, but careful cash flow management is absolutely essential for any 8(a) applicant that wants a waiver to join the 8(a) program early.
-Because you are asking the SBA to waive its two years in business rule for you, it is important to emphasize your ability to manage your cash flow carefully and reliably meet your routine payroll and operating expense obligations.
+Because you are asking the SBA to waive its two years in business rule for you, it is important to emphasize your ability to manage your cash flow carefully, while reliably meeting your routine payroll and operating expense obligations.

 The SBA is not concerned with your future earning potential but rather the capital, cash and credit you and your company possess now.
 Although the SBA understands that your company is applying for 8(a) status because it is small and disadvantaged, it will not grant you a waiver of the length of time in business rule unless you can demonstrate relative financial stability now.

-On a final note, the length of this section of your waiver document will vary based upon how many financial resources you have to describe; aim to be as detailed as possible in your descriptions of each one of them.
+On a final note, the length of this section of your waiver document will vary based upon how many financial resources you have at your disposal to describe, aim to be as detailed as possible in your descriptions of each one of them.